 Backups are the backbone of any website.

-Whether you run a small blog or a multi-tier megastore, backups are equally important to keep irreplaceable information from being lost.
+Whether you run a small blog or a multi-tier megastore, backups are essential to keep your irreplaceable information from being lost.
 These can be both, manual and automated.
 Also, backing up your site multiple times, and storing the data at different places is a good idea.

 WordPress has several plugins that help you backup your data on cloud storage quickly and easily.
 Here are some of the best backup plugins for WordPress: